david-grs/david-grs.github.io/_posts/2016-10-30-why_boost_multi_index_container-part1.markdown

 random                   | 1 pointer | 8 bytes

 <br />
 Then, in the previous double-ordered and hashed container, the overhead was *24+24+16=64 bytes*.
-If we take *sizeof(int) == 4 bytes*, each value is taking in memory *68 bytes*.
+If we take *sizeof(int) == 4 bytes*, each node takes *68 bytes* in memory.

-In the other solution, each instance of *std::set* and *std::unordered_set* is using *40 bytes* (GCC 6.2, x86-64 Linux), resulting in a usage of *120 bytes* per value.
+In the other solution, each instance of *std::set* and *std::unordered_set* is using *40 bytes* (GCC 6.2, Linux, x86-64), resulting in a usage of *120 bytes* per node.

 That's all for now!
-In a second part I will explain why Boost.MultiIndex can help you, even if you don't use multiple indexes.
+In a second part I will explain why Boost.MultiIndex can help you even if you don't use multiple indexes.